-Legal grounds for divorce in Poland are regulated in the Act of 25 February 1964, Family and Guardianship Code.
+The legal grounds for divorce in Poland are regulated in the Family and Guardianship Code.

 The divorce procedure in Poland

-The divorce in Poland is granted after the court proceedings.
+The divorce in Poland is final upon the completion of the court proceedings.
 The case is initiated brought as a lawsuit to court.
-The divorce application must be accompanied by a copy of the marriage certificate and when the spouses have common minor children, there must also be attached copies of the acts of their birth.
-There must be also prided further proof of payment of court fees.
+The application for divorce includes a set of documents, among which a copy of the marriage certificate and the birth certificates of the children, when there are minor children.
+Proof of payment for the court fees must be provided.

-The competent court is considered the district court in whose jurisdiction the spouses last lived together.
-In the absence of the base, only the courts in the place of residence of the defendant or the court in the place of plaintiff can judge the divorce case.
+The court that will handle the case, or the competent court, is the district one where the spouses had their last home together.
+In the absence of the base, only the courts in the place of residence of the defendant or the court in the place of residence of the plaintiff can judge the divorce case.

-In the case of divorce, it is necessary to be held a court hearing, which takes place behind closed doors, which means that in this meeting can participate only the parties and their representatives and the witnesses.
-During the hearing, it is mandatory to hear the parties, which must explain whether there has been a breakdown of the marriage and which is the situation of the minor children.
+In the case of divorce, a court hearing is necessary and it will take place behind closed doors.
+Only the parties, their representatives, and the witnesses participate in this meeting.
+During the hearing, both parties are requested to present their case and this process is mandatory.
+They will explain whether there has been a breakdown of the marriage and which is the situation of the minor children.

-The Family and Guardianship Code grants by numerous provisions the statutory principle of equal standard of living of parents and children.
-The spouse that raised the application for divorce may claim maintenance for the minor children.
-The financial situation of the parents does not exempt them from the obligation to provide alimony for the needs of children, unless they are deprived of this possibility at all.
-After the divorce in Poland, the spouses are forced to share with the children, even very slender income, and in extreme cases, particularly of a temporary nature, in order to meet their obligations to the maintenance, it may take up to devote part of the assets.
+The Family and Guardianship Code grants by numerous provisions the statutory principle of an equal standard of living of parents and children.
+The spouse who filed for divorce is the one who has the right to claim maintenance for the minor children.
+The financial situation of the parents does not exempt them from the obligation to provide alimony for the needs of children unless they are deprived of this possibility at all.
+In some cases, the court may decide that it is in the best interest of the children to limit the parental responsibilities to only one of the parents.
+If necessary, the court can dictate the express responsibilities of the parent that has a limitation of the care of the children.

 Property separation after the divorce

-In practice, this means that each spouse has and manages its assets fully autonomously, independently of the actions taken by the other spouse.
-This does not mean, however, that spouses are deprived of the possibility of joint acquisition of rights and incur obligations (for example joint conclusion of the credit agreement, the purchase of an asset).
+In practice, this means that each spouse owns and manages his/her assets completely autonomously, independently of the actions taken by the other individual.
+This does not mean, however, that spouses are deprived of the possibility of joint acquisition of rights and the joint obligations that arise (for example joint conclusion of the credit agreement, the purchase of an asset).